HBICtv: Ultra Rich Asian Girls: Chelsea Jiang

 Chelsea was born in Ottawa, Ontario, Canada.
-She studied in private schools in Beijing from the time she was seven years old until she was fourteen, and she was graduated from the Honour Math program in the University of British Columbia.
+She studied in private schools in Beijing from the time she was seven years old until she was fourteen, and graduated from the Honour Math program at the University of British Columbia.
 She wants to enter fashion and run her own business: a clothing line called "C3", standing for "Choice, Change and Challenge".
-In the first season of Ultra Rich Asian Girls, Chelsea shared her background, daily life, and attitudes.

 Flo.Z (Florence)

-Florence was graduated from the prestigious master's program in the school of fashion design at Istituto Marangoni in Milan.
-She speaks English, Mandarin, French, and a little Italian.
-She is an entrepreneur and owns her own fashion line, "Flo.Z".
-She shows her reflective, thoughtful side in the series.
+Florence, a graduate in of fashion design at the Istituto Marangoni in Milan, wished to be an entrepreneur and runs her own fashion line, "Flo.Z".

 Coco Paris

-Nineteen-year-old Coco is Taiwanese and aspires to become an entertainer (singing, dancing, and acting).
-Coco has studied musical instruments since she was seven years old; she can play the guzheng, flute, drum, and violin.
+Nineteen-year-old Coco is Taiwanese and aspires to become an entertainer.
+Studying musical instruments since seven; she can play the guzheng, flute, drum, and violin.

 Joy

 Joy is an international student focusing on fashion marketing.
 She walked her first runway show in September 2014 and showed up during the Opening Gala of Vancouver Fashion Week in Summer 2015.
 Her goal is to become a model.